core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 and confidentiality).
 Each DNS query-response pair is mapped into a CoAP message exchange.

-Compared to DNS over DTLS {{?RFC8094}}, advantages of CoAPS can be utilized such as on-path caching and block-wise transfer can be used, the latter allowing to solve the Path MTU problem of DNS over DTLS (see {{?RFC8094}}, section 5).
+Compared to DNS over DTLS {{?RFC8094}}, advantages of CoAP can be utilized:
+Block-wise transfer allows to solve the Path MTU problem of DNS over DTLS (see
+{{?RFC8094}}, section 5) and an additional level of Caching is provided at CoAP proxies.
+The economic use of memory resources key on constrained nodes: With DNS over CoAP applications are re-use the same communication end-point for both application traffic as well as retrieving DNS information.

 This document also discusses additional feature sets of CoAP/CoRE to deploy and gather DNS information such as resource discovery.